 The problem with the 'Zillows' of the world is they can catch feeds off the MLS system immediately, and put a house on line as soon as it is listed - but they are incapable of removing the sold houses from their internet inventory speedily like MLS.
 So many times the excited buyer is disappointed and finally decides to use a Realtor who's MLS system is updated every 15 minutes and he will usually find the right house within hours after it was listed, and have a good chance at buying that house.

-Are you trying to sell your house in a new community where the builder has not finished building yet?
+Are you trying to sell your house in a new commuity where the builder has not finished building yet?
 That is a challenge, since you are competing with the builders 'new home' pricing, and it is not likely that you will sell very quickly.
 However, an experienced Realtor has answers for even this kind of problem if you meet certain criteria.
-Call us at CastleHaus Group and let us know the details.
+Call me at Home Team of America (largest Independent Brokerage in San Antonio - 500 agents) and let us know the details.
 We can't promise you we will have a good answer for you but we may be able to shed a little light on some alternatives you have.